Michelle Obama: A first lady who charted her own course

 That meant doing it her way: shaping the role around her family, specifically her two young daughters, and not letting her new responsibilities consume her.

+At times, she's been more traditional than some expected — or wanted from this first lady.
+At other times, she's been eager to update stuffy conventions associated with the office.

 As she navigated her way through, the woman who grew up on the South Side of Chicago discovered a talent for television and a comfort with Hollywood A-listers, haute couture and social media.
-And she used all of those elements to promote her causes: childhood obesity, support for military families, girls' education.
+And she used all of those elements to promote her causes — childhood obesity, support for military families, girls' education — with at least some success.

+When she leaves the White House next month just a few days after celebrating her 53rd birthday, Mrs. Obama will do so not just as a political figure, but as a luminary with international influence.

 Friends say she charted that path largely on her own.

-Mrs. Obama grappled with the childhood obesity issue before becoming first lady after a doctor warned about her daughters' weight.
+Mrs. Obama grappled with the childhood obesity issue before becoming first lady; a doctor had warned her about her daughters' weight.

-At the White House, she decided to share her experience and started by planting a vegetable garden.
-That led the following year, in 2010, to the launch of her anti-childhood obesity initiative, "Let's Move."
+At the White House, she decided to share her experience with the country and started by planting the first vegetable garden there in more than 60 years.
+That led the following year, in 2010, to the launch of her anti-childhood-obesity initiative, "Let's Move."

 The first lady appealed to elected officials, food makers, sellers, restaurant chains and others to try to make healthy food more accessible.
 She lobbied lawmakers to add more fruit, vegetables and whole grains, and limit fat, sugar and sodium in the federal school lunch program.

-That led to the first update to the program in decades and, for Mrs. Obama, the process was akin to a crash course in Washington sausage-making.
-The effort was not universally welcomed.
+That led to the first update to the program in decades, and for Mrs. Obama the process was akin to a crash course in Washington sausage-making.
+Mrs. Obama's effort was not universally welcomed.
 Republicans in Congress wanted to reverse the rules.
 Others said Mrs. Obama was acting like the "food police."
 Even the kids she wanted to help added to the backlash.
-Some students posted photos of lunches they found unappealing on Twitter with the hashtag #ThanksMichelleObama, or tossed the food into the trash.
+Some students posted photos of lunches they found unappealing on Twitter with the hashtag #ThanksMichelleObama, or simply tossed the food into the trash.

-Mrs. Obama would never again try to work closely with Congress, opting instead to use her platform to press industry to change its ways.
+Mrs. Obama had won.
+But she would never again try to work closely with Congress on an issue.
+She chose instead to use her platform to press industry to change its ways.

-It's too early to know how Mrs. Obama's efforts may affect childhood obesity rates long term, but advocates believe she helped change the debate around healthy eating.
-They worry about the fate of Mrs. Obama's effort under a White House and Congress that will be controlled by the GOP.
+It's too early to know how Mrs. Obama's efforts may affect childhood obesity rates long term, but advocates believe she helped change the national dialogue around healthy eating.
+And although incoming Republican President Donald Trump, a proud patron of McDonald's and Kentucky Fried Chicken, has yet to comment on school meal regulations, advocates worry about the fate of Mrs. Obama's effort under a White House and Congress that will be controlled by the GOP.

-She's said that when she leaves the White House next month, a few days after her 53rd birthday, she'll continue to work on the issues that engaged her as first lady.
+"I'm pretty much willing to make a complete fool of myself to get our kids moving," she once said.

+Instead of going the fool's route, Mrs. Obama turned herself into a fitness guru and a figure significantly more popular than her husband.

-Being first lady was never something Mrs. Obama imagined, given her modest upbringing, her distaste for politics and having never seen her skin color on a U.S. president and first lady.
+First lady was never a position Mrs. Obama imagined for herself, given her modest upbringing, her distaste for politics and having never seen her skin color on a U.S. president and first lady.

 Her early aversion to politics developed while watching her father navigate Chicago politics for his job with the city water department, and was reinforced by her husband's pursuit of a political career.
 Both Obamas have said his political ambition had strained their marriage and family.

 Once in the White House, Mrs. Obama vowed to protect her then 10- and 7-year-old daughters' right to a normal childhood.
-She declared being "mom in chief" to Malia and Sasha as her priority, irking women who hoped the first lady might not allow herself to be constrained by stereotypes.
+She declared being "mom in chief" to Malia and Sasha as her priority, irking women who hoped the first lady might be less constrained by stereotypes.

 Mrs. Obama was an enthusiastic White House hostess.
 She rarely spoke about issues that were outside of her portfolio.
 She crafted her public schedule around her daughters' activities and limited her travel so she could spend time with them.

-The Obamas' parenting style — which they often described as warm, but strict — made them a point of pride, particularly for African-Americans.
+The Obamas' parenting style — often described by both Obamas as warm, but strict — made them role models on that front, a point of pride, particularly in the African-American community.

 "We have heard no Obama children drama," said Ingrid Saunders Jones, national chairwoman of the National Council of Negro Women.

 Mrs. Obama didn't really begin to open up about the historic nature of her service as the first black woman to become first lady until the end of the presidency was in sight.
-She mostly addressed the subject when asked in interviews, when she discussed how important it was for children to see a black president and first lady.
+She mostly addressed the subject in interviews when she was asked to reflect about it, and discussed how important it was for children to see a black president and first lady.

 Longtime friend and White House adviser Valerie Jarrett said Mrs. Obama was often reluctant to talk about such matters earlier because she wanted her legacy to be more than just her place in history.